ParaGroup/WindFlow/README.md

 * <strong>-DTRACE_FASTFLOW</strong> -> enables the tracing (logging) at the FastFlow level (raw threads and FastFlow nodes)
 * <strong>-DFF_BOUNDED_BUFFER</strong> -> enables the use of bounded lock-free queues for pointer passing between threads.
 Otherwise, queues are unbounded (no backpressure mechanism)
 * <strong>-DDEFAULT_BUFFER_CAPACITY=VALUE</strong> -> set the size of the lock-free queues capacity in terms of pointers
-* <strong>-DNO_DEFAULT_MAPPING</strong> -> if set, FastFlow threads are not pinned and mapped by WindFlow/FastFlow and they are executed based on the default OS scheduler decision
+* <strong>-DNO_DEFAULT_MAPPING</strong> -> if set, FastFlow threads are not pinned onto the CPU cores but they are scheduled by the standard OS scheduling policy.

 # Build the Examples
 WindFlow is a header-only template library.
-To build your applications you have to include the main header of the library (windflow.hpp).
-For using the GPU operators you further have to include windflow_gpu.hpp.
-To compile the examples provided alongside the library:
+To build your applications you have to include the main header of the library (<tt>windflow.hpp</tt>).
+For using the GPU operators, you further have to include <tt>windflow_gpu.hpp</tt>.
+To compile the examples:
 * <strong>make</strong> -> generate all the examples
 * <strong>make all_cpu</strong> -> generate only the examples with operators running on CPU
 * <strong>male all_gpu</strong> -> generate only the examples with operators running on GPU

 # Contributors
-The main developer and maintainer of WindFlow is [Gabriele Mencagli](mailto:mencagli@di.unipi.it).
+The main developer and maintainer of WindFlow is [Gabriele Mencagli](mailto:mencagli@di.unipi.it) (Department of Computer Science, University of Pisa, Italy).